 In fact, understanding how they work isn’t as hard as you think it is.
 They’re much less complex than a sophisticated racing car.

 In order to understand how go-karts work, let’s first acquaint ourselves with the individual parts.
 To make this understandable to a wider audience, we won’t go into too much detail.
+I’ve compiled a separate list of all essential go-kart parts.
+For now, here a list of the 6 most common parts and how they function on a go-kart:

 You will notice that most often go-karts will have bucket seats.
 These seats are designed to wrap around your back.
 The seat contour prevents riders from being flung out of the karts when turning into sharp corners at high speeds.